WeiHungLoh/Telegram-Bots/README.md

 # Telegram Bots

 This repository contains Python scripts for multiple Telegram bots with different functionalities, including a To-Do List bot, Weather bot, and User Info bot.
 Each bot has specific features and can be set up independently.
-When accessing
+When accessing the hyperlinks below, right-click on the link and select "Open in a new tab" to avoid disruptions.

 You may interact with the original bots here:
 - [To-Do List Bot](https://t.me/ToDoListxBot)